rendicahya/sinta2-scraper-OBSOLETE/README.md

 Retrieves information from Sinta (https://sinta.kemdikbud.go.id) via scraping.

+## Attention!
+Since SINTA version 2 has been dropped, this library can no longer be used.
+Use [sinta3-scraper](https://github.com/rendicahya/sinta3-scraper) instead.

 ## Code Sample

 Code sample for all functions is available as a Google Colab